-Authentication Services can be discussed from two viewpoints: that of the end-user accessing a protected service or the service provider seeking to protect system data.
+Authentication services can be discussed from two viewpoints: that of the end-user accessing a protected service or the service provider seeking to protect system data.

-Single Sign-On for End Users
+SSO for End Users

 Web Login is a secure single sign-on service that verifies an individual's identity at Duquesne and allows access to restricted services.
 When you enter your MultiPass username and password into DORI, they are compared to those on file and access is granted if you are an authorized user of the service.
-View an example of Web Login.

 Federated Identity Management

 Federated identity management makes life easier for people who use Web-based resources across institutions.
 It gives them access to multiple Web sites that require login without requiring them to remember multiple IDs and passwords.